 Gülin Şenol: I want to ask you something about “mixed function”, and “mixed-use”.
 It’s been too long since architects and urban planners have left the progress of “segregation” which shapes and segregates cities to function, for instance, here is a working area, there is a housing area, etc.

 But segregation is still here and I think it’s getting more dangerous.
 Because, if one does not know how to define segregation correctly, the segregation process can dominate big areas of cities and can turn them into satellites.

 GŞ: Since you are describing your project as “mixed-use”, I want to ask you, what is your point of view of “segregation”?

 If you say that it’s bad and we should mix up everything, you might be right but it is not possible at the moment.
-It’s not in accordance to social and economical tendencies today.
-Saying “ok then, we are lost, segragation is there and this is only bad” is not true, because if you work hard you can derive successfull tasks under these circumstances.
-But of course together with this segregation, we have what is much more dangerous; the aspect of scale jump-enlargement of scale.
+It’s not following social and economic tendencies today.
+Saying “ok then, we are lost, segregation is there and this is only bad” is not true, because if you work hard you can derive successful tasks under these circumstances.
+But of course, together with this segregation, we have what is much more dangerous; the aspect of scale jump-enlargement of scale.

 KC: It depends on the type of city and the country you’re working on.